-(a) Applications for gaming vendor licenses must include the following:

-(1) Name of business, business address, business phone, federal tax ID number (or SSN if a sole proprietorship), main office address if different from business address, any other names the applicant has done business under, type of service applicant will provide;

-(2) Whether the applicant is a partnership, corporation, limited liability company, sole proprietorship, or other entity;

-(3) If the applicant is a corporation, the state of incorporation, and the qualification to do business in the State of California if the gaming operation is in a different State than the State of incorporation.
+- (a) Applications for gaming vendor licenses must include the following: - (1) Name of business, business address, business phone, federal tax ID number (or SSN if a sole proprietorship), main office address if different from business address, any other names the applicant has done business under, type of service applicant will provide; - (2) Whether the applicant is a partnership, corporation, limited liability company, sole proprietorship, or other entity; - (3) If the applicant is a corporation, the state of incorporation, and the

-(4) Trade name, other names ever used, names of any wholly owned subsidiaries or other businesses owned by the vendor or its principals;

-(5) General description of the business and its activities;

-(6) Whether the applicant will be investing in or loaning money to the gaming operation and, if so, how much;

-(7) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses;(8) A list of Indian tribes with which the vendor has an existing or previous business relationship, including ownership, financial, or management interests in non-gaming activities or, if the vendor does extensive business with tribes, then a list of the top ten (10) tribes;

-(9) Names, addresses, and phone numbers of three business references with whom the company had regularly done business for the last five years;

-(10) The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

-(11) If the business has ever had a license revoked for any reason, the circumstances involved;

-(12) A list of lawsuits to which the business has been a defendant, including the name and address of the court involved, and the date and disposition if any;(13) List the business' funding sources and any liabilities of \$50,000 or more.

-(13) List the business funding sources and any habilities of \$50,000 of more.
-(14) A list of the principals of the business, their social security numbers, addresses and telephone numbers, title, and percentage of ownership in the addresses and telephone numbers, title, and percentage of ownership in the company; and

-(15) Any further information the Tribe deems relevant.

-(b) The following notice shall be placed on the application form for a vendor and its principals:
+- qualification to do business in the State of California if the gaming operation is in a different State than the State of incorporation. - (4) Trade name, other names ever used, names of any wholly owned subsidiaries or other businesses owned by the vendor or its principals; - (5) General description of the business and its activities; - (6) Whether the applicant will be investing in or loaning money to the gaming operation and, if so, how much; - (7) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (8) A list of Indian tribes with which the vendor has an existing or previous business relationship, including ownership, financial, or management interests in non-gaming activities or, if the vendor does extensive business with tribes, then a list of the top ten (10) tribes; - (9) Names, addresses, and phone numbers of three business references with whom the company had regularly done business for the last five years; - (10) The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (11) If the business has ever had a license revoked for any reason, the circumstances involved; - (12) A list of lawsuits to which the business has been a defendant, including the name and address of the court involved, and the date and disposition if any; - (13) List the business' funding sources and any liabilities of \$50,000 or more. - (14) A list of the principals of the business, their social security numbers, addresses and telephone numbers, title, and percentage of ownership in the company; and - (15) Any further information the Tribe deems relevant. - (b) The following notice shall be placed on the application form for a vendor and its principals: